SimonRice/Mantle-HAL/README.md

 CURIEs
 ------

 Should you need them, CURIEs are fully supported in Mantle-HAL.
-They can be passed down to embedded resources or be overrided.
+They can be passed down to embedded resources or be overridden.
 To get at the CURIE URL for a particular relation, `MTLHALResource` provides `- extendedHrefForRelation:`, which returns the URL containing information about a relation.

 Swift Support
 -------------